-These financial statements have been prepared under the historical cost convention.
+The financial statements have been prepared on a historical cost basis.

 (vi) Critical accounting estimates and judgements

 The preparation of financial statements in conformity with Australian Accounting Standards requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in note 3.